-This Cuprinol paint comes in an amazing range of sophisticated shades that can transform outdoor structures and fences quickly and easily.
+This Cuprinol 5 Litre Shed Paint comes in an amazing range of sophisticated shades that can transform outdoor structures and fences quickly and easily.
 The product is suitable for sheds and fences as well as garden furniture.

 The paint is water based making it easy to clean up after the job is done.
 The paint was also completely dry after a couple of hours.
 During a rain shower a few days later I noticed that the water just ran off the treated surfaces like water off a duck’s back – perfect!

-I’ve used Cuprinol paints before and have found that they keep wood looking good for years and I expect this latest job to last just as long.
+I’ve used Cuprinol paints before and have found that they keep wood looking good better than competitor brands.
+In my opinion this is the best shed paint on the market.

-This Ronseal paint is suitable for sheds and fences.
+This Ronseal 5 Litre Shed Paint is suitable for sheds and fences.
 It covers well in one coat and in my experience will stay looking good for a couple of years.
 The paint goes on well, soaking in to even rough sawn timber fences and sheds and dries in a couple of hours on a reasonably warm day.
 It can be used with a brush or sprayer.

 I chose the Red Cedar colour and found it came out a little more orange than I expected.
 This paint comes in other basic wood colours but does not have the range of subtle hues available in the Cuprinol range.
 However, the product is ideal for protecting wooden fences and sheds if you are not looking to provide a feature for the garden.

-This Sadolin wood stain comes in a range of natural looking wood colours as well as a sophisticated grey.
+This Sadolin 5 Litre Wood Stain comes in a range of natural looking wood colours as well as a sophisticated grey.
 The product provides excellent weather protection for wood, helping it resist damage from rain, UV rays and frost for up to 5 years.

 It is suitable for all rough sawn timber including fences and sheds and is easy to apply due to its non-drip formula.
 The paint is touch dry in a couple of hours and can be re-coated in 4- 6 hours depending on weather conditions.

-This Dulux paint is a traditional exterior gloss paint suitable for use on exterior doors and window frames as well as garden furniture and trims on summer houses.
+This Dulux 2.5 Litre Paint is a traditional exterior gloss paint suitable for use on exterior doors and window frames as well as garden furniture and trims on summer houses.

 The product is oil based so you should take care to protect surrounding areas from spills and splashes.
 You will need to use white spirit or brush cleaner to clean brushes.
 Bare wood will need to be primed before use.
 The paint provides an extremely long-lasting finish to smooth outdoor wood surfaces such as doors and trims.
 It comes in a wide range of colours.